Children’s Anxiety at Christmas

-The Christmas season is so exciting for many children, even with the unusual Christmas we can expect for 2020.
+The Christmas season is so exciting for many children.
 For some children, where trauma has affected their early life experiences, it can be a particularly challenging time, as so much is unexpected and unexplained.
-We’ve put together some suggestions and a few ideas that might help you and your family this Christmas – whatever Tier you are in.
+We’ve put together some suggestions and a few ideas that might help you and your family this Christmas.

 Talk to your children and identify what they look forward to the most, and if there is anything that they worry about or would like to do differently this year.
-It’s a good idea to plan how you will spend time together, but it’s also crucial to plan for time to yourselves and time apart doing separate activities or having unstructured down time so there is time to relax among the festivities.
+It’s a good idea to plan how you will spend time together, but it’s also crucial to plan for time to yourselves and apart, doing separate activities or having unstructured down time to relax among the festivities.

 Involve children in plans – with warning

-Whatever festive plans you have arranged with your children – ensure they are given plenty of warning.
-Use the “countdown technique”.
-Most of you will be familiar with the scenario of counting down when leaving home or a friend’s house: Give them a 10 minute warning that you’ll be going soon, followed by five minutes, then down to two and one minute.
-Usually it doesn’t matter that the minutes are, in reality, a little stretched – it’s just a mechanism to allow the child to know what’s going to happen next.
+Whatever festive plans you have arranged with your children, ensure they are given plenty of warning.
+Use the ‘countdown technique’.
+You will probably be familiar with the scenario of counting down when leaving home or a friend’s house.
+Give them a 10-minute warning that you’ll be going soon, followed by five minutes, then down to two and one minute.
+Usually it doesn’t matter that the minutes are, in reality, a little stretched; it’s just a mechanism to allow the child to know what’s going to happen next.

 Empathise with your child’s feelings